hyunchol-jun/markdown-cv/index.md

 : Implements the MVC design pattern in the Express.js server to increase readability and to make future changes easy.

 Authentication
-: Only stores a salted hash of the password to the database using the Bcrypt library to keep the passwords secure.
+: Implements login with JWT and only stores a salted hash of the password to the database using the Bcrypt library to keep the passwords secure.

 #### Tech Stack
 React, React-router, Sass, Express, MySQL, Knex.js, JWT, Bcrypt